jainaman1398/Blog_App/README.md

  GET /feed

  ```
-     Returns all blog posts of users you follow and you need to send the access_token with the body of request to authenticate yourself
+     Returns all blog posts of users you follow and you need to send the access_token in the params of request to authenticate yourself